risingwavelabs/risingwave/README.md

 ./scripts/start_cluster.sh 3
 ```

 It will start processes in the background.
-After testing you can run the following script
+After testing, you can run the following script
 to cleanup:

 ```sh